ismc/devnet-2076_clus2018/README.md

 When we decouple the SoT from the code, it is the code that is strictly managed through the full NetDevOps workflow since changes to it affect the architecture and policy of the entire network, which justifies the associated rigor and overhead.

 The SoT is then managed separately.
 This is not to say that none of the SoT is in code/file form.
-Much of the common values that define constants across the network and have a large collateral affect (e.g. NTP servers, AAA servers, SNMP Community Strings) can still be managed with code.
+Many of the common values that define constants across the network and have a large collateral affect (e.g. NTP servers, AAA servers, SNMP Community Strings) can still be managed with code.
 But the values associated with the day-to-day CRUD generally live in an external database or CMDB.

 ### Automating Business Processes: API-Driven Automation

 This SoT/Code bifurcation also enables the automation of the business processes that were likely the original goal of the enterprise's automation effort in the first place.
 When the SoT is external to the automation infrastructure, the values that comprise it can be changed externally, then feed into the process.
 For example, a user that wants to add an exception for a server can go to a self service portal to request that exception.
 That request can then go through the review process to make sure that it is aligned with business policies and appropriately approved.
 The SoT can be updated with this exception and the portal can call an API to tell the automation infrastructure to push out that change.
 This accomplishes two equally important objectives:

 1. It takes the network team out of the CRUD
-2. Is allows the network team to define and put checks around how changes to the network are performed
+2. It allows the network team to define and put checks around how changes to the network are performed

 ## DevOps Infrastructure